gilangmukharom/gilangmukharom/README.md

 - 👋 Hi, I’m @gilangmukharom
-- 👀 I’m interested in FullStack Developer
+- 👀 I’m interested in FrontEnd Developer
-- 🌱 I’m currently learning JavaScript, PHP, MySQL
+- 🌱 I’m currently learning React JS, Typescript

 <!---
 gilangmukharom/gilangmukharom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.